redhqs/tps-202104/README.md

 - parameters found by grid search cross validation

 ## Changelog
+2021-04-28 adds SGDClassifier
+- doesn't perform as well as previous attempt, but may be retained for an ensemble approach

 2021-04-26 improved feature extraction, scored 0.804
 - with parameter grid search, and added trial TPOT notebook